fatiimajamiil/TheMealDBDessertRecipesApp/README.md

 # TheMealDBDessertRecipesApp
-The Dessert Recipes App is a mobile application that provides a collection of dessert recipes for users to explore and try out.
+The MealDBDessertRecipesApp is a mobile application that provides a collection of dessert recipes for users to explore and try out.
 It offers a variety of dessert options and allows users to view detailed information about each recipe.

 Features
 Browse a list of dessert recipes.